alnvdl/diagrama/README.md

 To use the hosted version, go to: https://alnvdl.github.io/diagrama/

-To run it locally, just open the `static/index.html` file in your browser.
+To run it locally, just open the `docs/index.html` file in your browser.
+The `docs` folder is used to serve static files because that is easier to host with GitHub Pages.

 To run it in development mode, you can use the following commands:
 ```bash